AmpScm/RepoDb/README.md

 ## Trust Server Certificate

-For [RepoDb.SqlServer](https://www.nuget.org/packages/RepoDb.SqlServer) package, starting the version [v1.1.5-beta4](https://www.nuget.org/packages/AmpScm.RepoDb.SqlServer/1.1.5-beta4), the [Microsoft.Data.SqlClient v4.0.0](https://www.nuget.org/packages/Microsoft.Data.SqlClient/4.0.0) is used, however, it seems to require a TLS 1.2 when connecting to the database via Integrated Security.
+For [RepoDb.SqlServer](https://www.nuget.org/packages/AmpScm.RepoDb.SqlServer) package, the [Microsoft.Data.SqlClient](https://www.nuget.org/packages/Microsoft.Data.SqlClient) is used, which by default validates the server certificate where System.Data.SqlClient didn't.

 In most cases, an exception below is thrown if the mentioned security chain is not enabled.